RenzoSC/RenzoSC/README.md

 ### 👨‍💻 About Me :
-- 📓 I'm currently self-learning data science and SQL
+- 📓 I am a self-learning person and I like to learn new things
 - 🐍 The first language I learned was python
 - 👯‍♂️ I'm open to collaborate with someone in a project :)